 There are plenty of easily accessible brochures on the web about pruning, and the Maryland Extension Home and Garden Information Center has some videos.
-Here are some places to start: (from the University of Maryland; Purdue University and the University of Minnesota).
+More help, in written form, from Purdue University – Pruning Ornamental Trees and Shrubs – and the University of Minnesota – Pruning Trees and Shrubs.

 For big branches and trees, hire an expert.
 Behnke Nurseries’ landscape department will do spring cleanup for you, including pruning and thinning shrubs and smaller trees.
 Some jobs call for an arborist with specialized equipment.
 If so, our landscapers will either subcontract part of the project to an arborist, or refer you to a company in which we have confidence.